Get PeakVisor App

 Experts

 The intermediate off-piste is also fun for experts.
 Even though the terrain is not steep, it is a lot of fun — especially on those storm days where every lap is a free refill.
 There are generally dozens of days like this every season in Mammoth since 400+ in (1,016 cm) of annual snowfall doesn’t just materialize out of nowhere.
 On storm days, the upper mountain will likely be closed.
-Even if the winds and avalanche danger are in check, and the Summit Gondola is open, visibility will be severely limited.
-Instead of vertigo-inducing descents from the top, the play is to make laps in the trees.
+Even if the winds and avalanche danger are in check and the Summit Gondola is open, visibility will be severely limited.
+Instead of vertigo-inducing descents from the top, the play is to do laps in the trees.

 Mammoth Mountain, California